Cannon TV series

 To become a top telly private eye in the 1970s it was almost essential to have a disability.
 Longstreet was blind, Ironside was a paraplegic and Frank Cannon was - well, plain obese.

-That may not seem too much of a disability, but it didn't take the villian of each episode too long to work out that when confronted by the heavyweight, middle-aged, balding PI, all they had to do was...run!
-That's why Cannon always needed to be one step (or several yards in a chase) ahead of his suspects.
-And for his services, clients would pay top dollar which allowed Frank to indulge in his personal luxuries such as food, expensive cars and food.
+That of course is not a disability in the true sense of the word, but it didn't take the villain of each episode too long to work out that when confronted by the heavyweight, middle-aged, balding PI, all they had to do was...run!
+That's why Frank Cannon always needed to be one step (or several yards in a chase) ahead of his suspects.
+And for his services, clients would pay top dollar which allowed Frank to indulge in his personal luxuries such as food, expensive cars and, err...food, (well, he was a gourmet cook who enjoyed preparing food for his friends).

-Some distinguished guests appeared in Cannon - among them Roy Schneider, Martin Sheen, David Janssen, Jay Silverheels (Tonto in The Lone Ranger) and Leslie Nielsen.
+Some distinguished guests appeared in Cannon - among them Vera Miles, Sondra Locke, Roy Scheider, Martin Sheen, David Janssen, Stephanie Powers, Dabney Coleman, David Soul, Jay Silverheels (Tonto in The Lone Ranger), Mark Hamill and Leslie Nielsen.

-Published on December 2nd, 2018.
-Written by Laurence Marcus for Television Heaven.
+Published on August 5th, 2024.
+Written by Malcolm Alexander for Television Heaven.

 Read Next...